-This task works to identify adaptation strategies and projects that protect the region from climate-related vulnerabilities and build strong, resilient communities.
+This task works to identify adaptation strategies and projects that protect the region from vulnerabilities and build strong, resilient communities.
 Planning projects focus on topics such as land use, stormwater management, green infrastructure, and hazard mitigation, among others, while advancing the resilience of the transportation system.
 This task will also include continuing work with NJDEP's Resilient NJ, serving as a stakeholder and advancing its planning studies and initiatives.

-This task continues to coordinate and facilitate discussion among federal, state, regional, county, municipal, nonprofit, and other partners, share and analyze data, provide technical assistance, and support climate change mitigation, resilience and sustainability initiatives.
+This task continues to coordinate and facilitate discussion among federal, state, regional, county, municipal, nonprofit, and other partners, share and analyze data, provide technical assistance, and support environmental pollution mitigation, resilience and sustainability initiatives.

-- Collect and analyze data tracking GHG emissions from the transportation sector and identifying strategies and projects that reduce GHG emissions in the NJTPA region. - Track and report on EV data and encourage the adoption of EVs and the implementation of charging infrastructure throughout the NJTPA region. - Identify and advance state, regional, and local adaptation initiatives that protect the region from climate-related vulnerabilities and build strong, resilient communities. - Collaborate with partners on GHG accounting, mitigation, and climate adaptation issues.
+- Collect and analyze data tracking pollution from the transportation sector and identifying strategies and projects that reduce pollution in the NJTPA region. - Identify and advance state, regional, and local adaptation initiatives that protect the region from the impacts of extreme weather and build strong, resilient communities. - Collaborate with partners on pollution mitigation, and resiliency issues.